 The main danger of using this method is that canning jars are not made for dry heat environments and could crack or explode during the dry canning process.
 Additionally, as we mentioned earlier in this article, heat is one of the enemies of your food’s longevity.
 Exposing your pasta for an hour or longer for dry canning works directly against your purposes of long-term preservation.

-If you have any other options, dry canning should be avoided since the other preservation methods we listed in this article are safer, faster, and more energy-efficient.
+If you have other options, dry canning should be avoided since the other preservation methods we listed in this article are safer, faster, and more energy-efficient.

-Insects can get into even the cleanest home, and they love to eat the same types of carbohydrate-rich food that people often store in their pantries.
+Insects can get into even the cleanest home, and they love to eat the same carbohydrate-rich food that people often store in their pantries.
 The most common insects that you might encounter in your kitchen are weevils.

 While pantry insects generally are not harmful to humans, most people find it distasteful to discover a bug in their food.
 The best way to keep insects out of your stored food is by keeping it in airtight containers.